talenet/talenet/doc/PROTOCOL.md

 Every message has an `author` which holds her / his public key.
 The `timestamp` specifies the time (on the author's machine) the message been created.

 The `content` field is an object holding the message specific payload.
-Additionally there are for each TALEnet message always the field `type` and `talenet-version`:
+Additionally there are for each tale:net message always the field `type` and `talenet-version`:

-* `type` specifies what type of message is being posted.
-TALEnet specific messages have a type prefixed with `talenet-`.
+* `type` specifies what type of message is being posted. tale:net specific messages have a type prefixed with `talenet-`.
-  For TALEnet specific messages the types are also structured hierarchically.
+  For tale:net specific messages the types are also structured hierarchically.
-* `talenet-version` specifies the protocol version of TALEnet.
+* `talenet-version` specifies the protocol version of tale:net.
 May be used in the future to handle messages with an old version differently or to detect messages which are not supported by an old client.

 ```javascript